5 Steps to More Profitable Projects

 How to Track Profit and Loss for Individual Projects

-Being able to see the true costs and profits associated with individual projects means that your business can make informed decisions about which projects to replicate, which processes to streamline and what types of clients you should focus on in your long-term business strategy.
+Being able to see the true costs and profits associated with individual projects means that your business can make informed decisions about which projects to replicate, which processes to streamline, and what types of clients you should focus on in your long-term business strategy.

 A project-level profit and loss template should track and calculate the following elements: